2lenet/CruditBundle/doc/webpack_encore.md

 @import '../../vendor/2lenet/crudit-bundle/assets/sb-admin/css/app.scss';
 ```

-All new files must be imported before the import of Crudit SCSS.
+All new SCSS files must be imported before the import of Crudit SCSS.

 ## Features